-He II) respond on the shortest timescales, while the low ionization lines, e.g. Mg II, Fe II and optical/IR recombination lines (H α , H β , H γ , Pa α) respond on longer timescales (e.g., Peterson et al. 2002; Barth et al. 2013).
-If the continuum- emission-line delays relate simply to the separation between the continuum and emission-line forming regions, then the observed differences between the response timescales of individual lines suggest that lines of differing ionization potential preferentially form at different radial distances (implying a spatially extended BLR), with the HILs forming closer to the continuum source than the LILs.
+Time variable continuum and broad emission-line studies (reverberation mapping) have demonstrated beyond doubt that the broad emission-line region (hereafter BLR) in active galactic nuclei (AGN) is both geometrically thick and highly stratified, with strong gradients in density and/or ionization state (e.g. Clavel et al. 1991; Krolik et al. 1991; Peterson et al. 2002, and references therein).
+Observations of multiple UV and optical broad emission-lines in individual sources and which span a range in ionization potential indicate that the high-ionization lines (HILs, e.g. N v, C Iv, He II) respond on the shortest time-scales, while the low-ionization lines (LILs, e.g. Mg II, Fe II) and optical/IR recombination lines (H α , H β , H γ , Pa α) respond on longer time-scales (e.g. Peterson et al. 2002; Barth et al. 2013).
+If the continuum-emission-line delays relate simply to the separation between the continuum and emissionline-forming regions, then the observed differences between the response time-scales of individual lines suggest that lines of differing ionization potential preferentially form at different radial distances (implying a spatially extended BLR), with the HILs forming closer to the continuum source than the LILs.

-2014; Schnülle et al. 2013, 2015; Kishimoto et al. 2013).
-At smaller radii, the intense radiation field may contribute to cloud destruction (Mathews 1982), over-ionize the gas, or the surviving clouds may become continuum sources in this high pressure environment (Ferland and Rees 1988).
-Thus a picture of the BLR is emerging in which the BLR gas is bounded on its inner edge by continuum sources (i.e. the inner accretion disc), while at large radii the extinction of ionizing photons and the destruction of optically-thick emission lines by grains, causes the efficiency at which a particular emission-line forms to drop significantly (e.g. Netzer and Laor 1993).
+More recently, dust reverberation studies place the dust emission just beyond the furthest reaches of the BLR, with delays somewhat larger than the largest delays measured for the LILs (Suganuma et al. 2004, 2006; Koshida et al. 2009, 2014; Kishimoto et al. 2013; Schnülle et al. 2013, 2015).
+At smaller radii, the intense radiation field may contribute to cloud destruction (Mathews 1982), overionize the gas, or the surviving clouds may become continuum sources in this high-pressure environment (Ferland & Rees 1988).
+Thus a picture of the BLR is emerging in which the BLR gas is bounded on its inner edge by continuum sources (i.e. the inner accretion disc), while at large radii the extinction of ionizing photons and the destruction of optically thick emission lines by grains, causes the efficiency at which a particular emission-line forms to drop significantly (e.g. Netzer & Laor 1993).

-For NGC 5548, in order to match the observed luminosities of the strong UV lines, photoionization model computations indicate that its BLR spans ~ 2 decades in radial extent from $\sim 1-100$ light-days (Korista and Goad 2000; Kaspi and Netzer 1999).
+For NGC 5548, in order to match the observed luminosities of the strong UV lines, photoionization model computations indicate that its BLR spans \sim 2 decades in radial extent from \sim 1-100 light-days (Kaspi & Netzer 1999; Korista & Goad 2000).